mircealungu/reconstruction/3_EvolutionaryAnalysis.md

-# Deriving AR-Relevant Information From VCS

-## Version Repositories Can Help Re-trace Evolution
+# Version Repositories Can Help Re-trace Evolution

 One of the benefits of the widespread adoption of tools like git is the fact that the meta-data captured in the version control system captures relevant information about the evolution of the system.